 The reality is, most people are not able to get adequate amounts of these vitamins and trace minerals from their diet.

-AlgaeCal Plus and Strontium Boost provides you with full doses of each of the nutrients listed above – so you don’t have to guess if you are getting adequate amounts from your diet
+AlgaeCal Plus and Strontium Boost provide you with full doses of each of the nutrients listed above – so you don’t have to guess if you are getting adequate amounts from your diet.

 AlgaeCal Plus isn’t simply a calcium supplement that only provides you one element: Calcium.
 It’s a smorgasbord of over 70 vital bone-friendly minerals and plant nutrients.
 The best mother nature has to offer.
 (Complete with all the minerals and vitamins we’ve mentioned here.)